Priapos1004/SAM_ML/docs/index.rst

 Let's get started
 -----------------

+You can start with jumping directly into the :doc:`Auto-ML <automl/index>` classes and utilising the combined power of this library.
+Or you can start by getting an overview of the modules and their interrelationships in the :doc:`Package Graph <package_graph>`.

-I recommend to read the :doc:`advanced scoring documentation <scoring>` for classification problems because it is one of the major advantages of this library.
+I also recommend to read the :doc:`advanced scoring documentation <scoring>` for classification problems as this is one of the biggest advantages of this library.

-Another big advantage, are the two auto-ml classes for :class:`classification <CTest>` and :class:`regression <RTest>`.
+As already mentioned, another big advantage of this library are the two auto-ml classes for :class:`classification <CTest>` and :class:`regression <RTest>`.
 Here an example use for binary classification with precision optimisation of label 1 (underrepresented):

 >>> # load data (replace with own data)
 >>> import pandas as pd